karaoc/dayz.test/[Server-Hosting]-BaseBuildingSettings.md

 - 0 = You cannot dismantle anything outside your own territory.
 - 1 = You can dismantle everything unless if it's inside the territory of someone else.

+### "DismantleInsideTerritory"
+Bool.
+- 0 = You cannot dismantle anything outside your own territory.
+- 1 = You can dismantle everything unless if it's inside the territory of someone else.

 ### "DismantleAnywhere"
 Bool.
 - 0 = You need to be on the soft side of the object to have the dismantle action.
 - 1 = The dismantle action will be available from anywhere.
 If you are in the territory of someone else, you won't be able to dismantle.

+### "CodelockActionsAnywhere"
+Bool.
+- 0 = You need to look at the codelock to have the interactions with the codelock. (like in vanilla)
+- 1 = You need to look at the wall, door, gate or the codelock to get the interactions with the codelock. (like codelock mod)

 ### "CodeLockLength"
 Integer.
 The length of passwords you can put into your code locks.
 If you want to only allow 6 digits password in the codelocks set it to 6 for example.